-The San Diego County Public Health Order, effective May 21, 2020, and continuing until further notice, specifies and orders as follows:
+The San Diego County Public Health Order, effective 12:00 a.m. on May 27, 2020, and continuing until further notice, specifies and orders as follows:

 Stay at Home: All persons are to remain in their homes or at their place of residence, except for employees or customers travelling to and from a reopened business or an essential business, or essential activity, or to participate in individual or family outdoor activity as allowed by the Order.